marcus20232023/runfav/README.md

 - Creates a `.fav_commands` file to store your favorite commands
 - Allows inline editing of commands before execution
 - Option to add new commands to the list
-- Option to remove the changes and restore the original `.bashrc` file
+- Option to remove a command from the list

 ## Installation